 The obligation to adopt national implementation measures

-No state party is known to have adopted new national implementing measures in its domestic law in 2023 to give effect to the TPNW’s core prohibitions.
+No state party is known to have adopted new national implementing measures in its domestic law in 2024 to give effect to the core prohibitions of the Treaty on the Prohibition of Nuclear Weapons (TPNW).
 Only states parties Ireland and Niue have thus far adopted national legislation specific to the TPNW, while some states parties are in the process of developing such a law.
-Many other states parties, however, had in place comprehensive existing legislation that addresses some or all of the obligations under the TPNW already before adhering to the Treaty.
+Most other states parties, however, had in place existing legislation that addresses at least some of the obligations under the TPNW before adhering to the Treaty.

 - Article 5 of the TPNW obligates every state party to take ‘the necessary measures’ to implement its obligations under the Treaty.